Contact: Claude Potts

 Scope of Collection

 The Library collects materials in all aspects of Italian history and literature, including literary criticism, philosophy, and critical theory.
 The Library maintains an exceptional collection in all divisions of Italian history and literature, from the medieval and renaissance periods to the present.
-For the 20th century, the collection tends to focus more heavily on new literature(s), literary and cultural theory, cinema, historiography, Italian colonial presence in Africa, national and regional identity politics, and comparative studies with other Romance traditions.
+For the 20th and 21st centuries, collecting focuses more heavily on new literature(s), literary and cultural theory, cinema, historiography, Italian colonial presence in Africa, national and regional identity politics, and comparative studies with other Romance traditions.

-The Italian Collection primarily serves the Department of Italian Studies, the Institute for European Studies' Italian Studies Program, and the Medieval Studies Program.
-The Italian Collection also serves a broad range of interdisciplinary faculty, graduate, and undergraduate students from distinct departments such as Classics, Comparative Literature, Economics, Gender and Women's Studies, History, Linguistics, Political Science, Psychology, Sociology and academic programs in Film Studies, International Business, Jewish Studies, Middle Eastern Studies, Poltical Economy of Industrial Societies (PEIS), Religious Studies, and Romance Languages and Literatures.
+The Italian Collection primarily serves the Department of Italian Studies, the Institute of European Studies' Italian Studies Program, and the Medieval Studies Program.
+The Italian Collection also serves a broad range of interdisciplinary faculty, graduate, and undergraduate students from distinct departments such as Anthropology, Classics, Comparative Literature, Economics, English, Film & Media Studies, Gender & Women's Studies, Geography, History, Linguistics, Near Eastern Studies, Political Science, Rhetoric, Slavic Languages & Literatures, Sociology, Theater, Dance & Performance as well as academic programs in African Studies, East Asian Studies, International & Area Studies, Jewish Studies, Middle Eastern Studies, Peace & Conflict Studies, Political Economy, Religious Studies, and Romance Languages and Literatures.

 Primary Languages and Formats

-Digital and print for Italian and some Latin.
+Digital and print for Italian, Latin, and regional languages and dialects.

-Mainly Bancroft (for special collections), Art History/Classics, Graduate Theological Union, Media Resources Center, but also CED Visual Resources Center, Anthropology, Education-Psychology, Environmental Design, Ethnic Studies, Music, Pacific Film Archive, and the Robbins Collection (Boalt).
+Mainly Bancroft (for special collections), Art History/Classics, Graduate Theological Union, Media Resources Center, but also Anthropology, Environmental Design, Music, Pacific Film Archive, and the Robbins Collection (Law).

-For information about research tools, library guides, and related pages, see Italian.
+For information about research tools, library guides, and related pages, see Italian Studies.